inbo/oscibio/_posts/2014-11-27-watervogels-data-published.md

 ---
 title: 22 winters of waterbird counts are published as open data
-slug: watervogels-data-published
+summary: Another core data system of the INBO is now available for everyone to use.
 date: 2014-11-27 16:00
 author: Peter Desmet
-tags: birds, open data, GBIF
+tags: [Birds, Open data, GBIF]
-summary: Another core data system of the INBO is now available for everyone to use.
 ---

 We have just published another core data system of the Research Institute for Nature and Forest (INBO) as open data: **Watervogels - Wintering waterbirds in Flanders, Belgium**.
 The dataset joins the systems [Florabank1](http://www.gbif.org/dataset/271c444f-f8d8-4986-b748-e7367755c0c1) and [Fish Information System (VIS)](http://www.gbif.org/dataset/search?q=vis+-+Fishes)[^1], as well as [numerous other datasets](http://www.gbif.org/publisher/1cd669d0-80ea-11de-a9d0-f1765f95f18b) that have been published and registered via our [GBIF Integrated Publishing Toolkit](http://data.inbo.be/ipt).
 Special thanks to principal investigator Koen Devos (INBO), data liaison officer Dimitri Brosens ([Belgian Biodiversity Platform](http://www.biodiversity.be)), and the many volunteer observers to make this possible.